baci/whattoplaynow/README.md

 # WhatToPlay.Now

 A modern web application that helps users discover new video games through a Tinder-like swiping interface with personalized recommendations.
 Built with a React/TypeScript frontend, ASP.NET 8 backend, Tailwind CSS, and Playwright for end-to-end testing.
+The recommendations are mocked at the moment, in the future, I am planning to utilise the Steam API.

 ## Features
 - Swipe-based game recommendation UI